hadywafa/AzureHub/azure/10.devops/pipelines/README.md

 # Azure Pipelines Mastery Roadmap (From Zero → Architect Level)

+hady please master ci cd pipeline as it the most important thing in your new e& and then you need to create cicd for your logging solution and try azure devops.

 ## 1. Core Foundations (Non-Negotiable)

 These are the **laws of physics** of Azure Pipelines.
 If any of these are weak, everything else breaks.